6 Examples Of Verbal Abuse You Need To Watch Out For In Your Relationship

 So, what is verbal abuse in unhealthy relationships?
 Here are 6 common examples you need to watch out for.

-When their nitpicking becomes condescending, harsh, and degrading and they make you feel bad about yourself, watch out.
+When their nitpicking becomes condescending, harsh, degrading, and makes you feel bad about yourself, watch out.

 When their goal is to put you down rather than to build you up, your partner is a bully and your relationship is unhealthy.

-Your self-esteem will suffer from the barrage of judgments and finger-pointing declarative "you" statements — "You're top uptight", "You're such a child", or "You have no sense of humor."
+Your self-esteem will suffer from the barrage of judgments and finger-pointing declarative "you" statements — "You're too uptight," "You're such a child," or "You have no sense of humor."

 There's nothing constructive about these statements — they hurt.